CassandraGoose/react-explore-reddit/README.md

 ## To use:
 - clone repo
 - `npm i` in repo
-- check out desired branch - there is nothing on `main`.
+- check out desired branch
 - `npm start`